darrowv/interactive-rating-component/README.md

-# Frontend Mentor - Interactive rating component solution
+# Interactive rating component solution

 This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).